Hearing loss and dementia

-Increased risk with increased hearing loss
+Increased risk of dementia and disability with an untreated hearing loss